Rethinking Technology Stack Selection with AI Coding Proficiency

 \subsection{Code Quality Evaluation}

 Code quality is a multi-faceted concept that needs to be evaluated from multiple dimensions.
-Based on the prior work, we review the evaluation methods of commonly used dimensions as follows~\cite{iso25010}.
+The prior ISO standard provides an authoritative and widely accepted taxonomy for code quality evaluation with several key dimensions like functional suitability~\cite{iso25024}.
+Based on this standard, we review the evaluation methods of commonly used dimensions as follows.

 {\bf Functional Suitability} represents the degree to which a system provides functions that fulfill the intended purpose and needs when used under specified conditions.
 The related research on this dimension mainly evaluates the correctness of the generated code snippets.
-For functional correctness, a common metric is pass@k, which quantifies the proportion of generated samples that successfully pass a predefined unit test suite~\cite{chen2021evaluating, austin2021program}.
+For functional correctness, a common metric is \texttt{pass@k}, which quantifies the proportion of generated samples that successfully pass a predefined unit test suite~\cite{chen2021evaluating, austin2021program}.
 However, this approach requires the manual construction of multiple unit tests (often dozens of unit tests) for each task, and the evaluation results heavily depend on the quality and coverage of these tests, thereby limiting its scalability in large-scale automated evaluation scenarios.
-Recently, with the advancement of LLMs' reasoning and comprehension capabilities, researchers have begun to widely use the LLM as a judge to evaluate and score code snippets statically~\cite{zhang2025codecriticbench,crupi2025effectiveness,xu2025unleashing,wang2025can,tong2024codejudge}.
-By prompting LLMs with detailed rules or structured checklists, these methods enable the systematic assessment of multiple attributes of code snippets, including functional correctness, complexity, and maintainability.
+Recently, with the advancement of LLMs' reasoning and comprehension capabilities, researchers have begun to widely use the LLM as a judge to evaluate and score code snippets statically~\cite{zhang2025codecriticbench,crupi2025effectiveness,xu2025unleashing,wang2025can}.
+By prompting LLMs with detailed rules or structured checklists, these methods enable the systematic assessment of multiple attributes of code snippets, including functional correctness and complexity.